george112n/george112n/README.md

-3rd Year Physics BSc Undergraduate at the University of Warwick.
+BSc Physics Graduate from the University of Warwick.

 I code minecraft plugins and mods for Build the Earth UK and for Build the Earth itself.